Skip to main content

 The groundwater standards for methyl tert-butyl ether were adopted in Cycle 4 (1992).

-Methyl tert-butyl ether (MTBE) is a chemical added to gasoline so that engines produce less carbon monoxide and other carbon-containing air pollutants.
-Animal studies have shown that exposure to high levels of methyl tert-butyl ether over long periods of time may increase the risk of certain types of cancer.
+Methyl tert-butyl ether (MTBE) is a chemical that is added to gasoline so that engines produce less carbon.
+Studies have shown that high levels of methyl tert-butyl ether can increase the risk of certain types of cancer.

 Methylene chloride